October 12, 2023

 To mei it was a powerful reminder that there is always more to be discovered in the infinite ocean…

-If you can, it’s definitely worth carving out one or two extra days to explore the Aran Islands themselves.
+So if you can, it’s definitely worth carving out one or two extra days to explore them.

 A great way of cramming a lot of sights into just one day of exploring is to rent a bicycle on Inishmore and ride around for the day.